potassco/asprilo/docs/specification.md

 - 2 notebooks
 - 1 file folder

-All orders are known initially (instead of arriving over time).
-Further, an order contains each at most one order line per product.
-An order is *fulfilled* if all its requested product units are delivered to a picking station.
+All orders are known initially (instead of arriving over time) and have a picking station assigned to them.
+Further, an order contains at most one order line per product.
+An order line is *fulfilled* if all its requested product units are delivered to the picking station assigned to the order.
+An order is fulfilled if all its order lines are fulfilled.

-# Key Characteristics of Instances (Default Problem Domain)<a id="org9cfe104"></a>
+# Key Characteristics of Instances<a id="org9cfe104"></a>

 Here, we present the characteristics (without any claim of completeness) that we consider relevant to distinguish problem instances.
 This is a preliminary step for our subsequent problem